jayjay-05/FidgieQlickr/README.md

 # FidgieQlickr
-## an IoT project that wirelessly receives analog and digital data from hardware components embedded in a custom fidget toy to analyze usage, frequency, stress levels, emotions etc based on user input and the data will be displayed on an app with a visually appealing UI.
+## An IoT project that wirelessly receives analog and digital data from hardware components embedded in a custom fidget toy to analyze usage, frequency, stress levels, emotions etc based on user input and the data will be displayed on an app with a visually appealing UI.

 ### Components
 #### 1. 3D Model of Fidget Toy Protoype